 First of all, RELAX.
-This is an "assessment," NOT A TEST.
+This is an "assessment", NOT A TEST.
 The difference is that an assessment is designed to determine what you know.
 At the end of the ALEKS Placement Assessment, you will have a much better sense of your strengths and weaknesses in math.
 You will then have a chance to work on those weaknesses.
-There is really no penalty for incorrectly answering a question on the assessment.
-The most important thing is that you take the assessment seriously and give it an honest effort so that the assessment truly reflects your level of knowledge and math preparedness.
+There is no penalty for incorrectly answering a question on the assessment.
+The most important thing is that you take the assessment seriously and give it an honest effort, so the assessment truly reflects your level of knowledge and math preparedness.

 Who has to take the ALEKS Placement Assessment?

 All students admitted to the university who are required to enroll in Smart Start Mathematics must take the ALEKS Placement Assessment.

 Is there a fee for using ALEKS?